 While malware represents a common attack vector, research has shown that firmware can also be exploited remotely.
 This attack vector has a lot to do with the growing set of networking options found within UEFI components themselves.
 In short, the standard UEFI codebase now includes a rich set of network capabilities for Ethernet, WiFi, and even Bluetooth that allow the firmware to communicate remotely and even perform a full HTTP boot from a remote server across the internet.
 Additionally, vendors have individually been implementing “update over the Internet” features that allow the computer to check for and download firmware updates from a remote server before the host operating system is ever loaded.

 Eclypsium researchers found that in some cases the update over the Internet functionality was downloaded unverified and in the clear.
 The host would try to contact a remote update server using plain HTTP without SSL or any verification.
-This means that simple man-in-the-middle or otherwise redirection techniques (e.g. DNS/ARP/route poisoning) could be used to modify the response returned to the client and exploit the vulnerability.
+This means that simple man-in-the-middle or other redirection techniques (e.g. DNS/ARP/route poisoning) could be used to modify the response returned to the client and exploit the vulnerability.
 As a result, our research showed that we could remotely deliver malicious code resulting in buffer overflows and arbitrary code execution just by checking if a newer version of the firmware exists.

 The important point to remember is that with network connectivity comes the opportunity for remote exploitability—just as with every other connected device and component in history.
 Networking has become a standard part of firmware and certainly doesn’t show signs of going away.
 This means that whether from malware or remote exploits, an organization’s firmware vulnerabilities are increasingly accessible to attackers.